1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 - Exotic appeal: crossing borders, mixing identities

-- Immersive appeal: total absorption into one world (e.g., Ernest Hemingway)
+- Immersive appeal: total absorption into one world.
+It serves as the foundation for the above three charms. (e.g., Ernest Hemingway)

 Modern artisans should always ask: Which one—or which two—of these appeals does my object express clearly?